Glossary

 Workspace |

-Generally, it refers to a pre-allocated and temporarily used global memory, which is used to store intermediate results or temporary data. |
+Generally, it refers to a pre-allocated section of global memory used temporarily to store intermediate results or temporary data. |

 Debugging on the CPU |

-A twin debugging method provided by Ascend C. This method simulates the execution and debugging of kernel functions on the device side on the CPU, and only debugs the operator functionality and accuracy. |
+A twin debugging method provided by Ascend C. This method simulates the execution and debugging of kernel functions on the device using the CPU, focusing only on operator functionality and accuracy. |

-Basic block |
+Base block |

-Typical size of a data block required for a computation. |
+Typical data block size required for one calculation. |

-Kernel Launch |
+Kernel launch mode |

 A simple and direct way to call a kernel.
-After the operator implementation on the kernel side and tiling implementation on the host side are completed, you can use the runtime API to directly debug the operator kernel.
-In this simple and direct method that enables quick verification of operator functions, tiling development is not restricted by the CANN framework. |
+After implementing the operator on the kernel and tiling on the host, you can use runtime APIs to complete operator kernel launch.
+In this simple and direct method that enables quick verification of operator functionality, tiling development is not restricted by the CANN framework. |

 A twin debugging method provided by Ascend C, which refers to debugging based on the NPU simulation software or NPU hardware. |